runlikeforrestgump/emacs/README.md

+TODO: add a table of contents (it would be nice if GitHub's markdown auto-generated this...)

 # Legal Stuff

 You do **not** have permission to make any money off of this document or any version of it (either in its entirety or in parts), claim any credit for this document or any version of it (either in its entirety or in parts), or modify this document or any version of it.